Joseph A. Chilcote is a personal dog trainer for clients in east central Pa. He is also a dog-boarding host to clients of DogVacay!

 "What Your Dog(s) Does While You Are Gone"

 A tired dog is a happy dog!
 Quarry Park is where your pup will be spending socialization and exercise time during their stay!
 This 14 acre park is one of the biggest parks locally.
 It's a great place for dogs to get fresh air, have fun and get copious amounts of exercise!
 We have two to three dog-run sessions per day at the park.
 The importance of socialization and exercise cannot be overstated.
-They sleep better, digest food better and eliminate better.
-It also aids in maintaining a calm, submissive mental balance.
+They sleep better, digest food better, eliminate better and get along better.
+It also aids in maintaining a calm and peaceful balance for everyone in the pack!

 Joe Chilcote has 49 years experience with dogs of all kinds.
 All are welcome.
 The only exceptions are non-housebroken dogs or non-spayed females in heat, for obvious reasons.
 If the dog is "red zone" (extremely aggressive or attack prone) with humans or other animals, that is not going to work, However, mild aggressiveness can be dealt with and likely cured while here.